 In essence, scripting believers like all other people prefer to think that they are part of a majority.
 Consequentially, they will put more weight on information, which supports this point of view than the opposite.

 When the absence of evidence becomes evidence of absence

 Counter-intuitively, the number of people who claim having witnessed scripting (in some shape) makes it less likely that it does exist.

-Absence of evidence is not evidence of absence under normal circumstances, but there are exceptions.
+Absence of evidence is usually not considered evidence of absence, but there are exceptions.
 Think about the millions of people who report having seen bigfoot.
 If such a large animal existed, it should leave evidence — and yet, we don’t have a single confirmed photo, footprint or DNA sample.
 With so many anecdotal reports of sightings, it becomes harder and harder to come up with credible explanations for this lack of evidence.
 And with that, it becomes more and more likely that the actual reason why people report having seen bigfoot is that this is just another mundane case of people’s minds is playing tricks on them rather than a case of a so-far undiscovered animal.